LaravelRUS/docs/blade.md

     @foreach ($users as $user)
         @foreach ($user->posts as $post)
             @if ($loop->parent->first)
-                This is first iteration of the parent loop.
+                This is the first iteration of the parent loop.
             @endif
         @endforeach
     @endforeach